Opening the era of quasar host studies at high redshift with JWST: Quasar-host image decomposition

 \section{Quasar-host image decomposition}

-We use our previous 2D image modeling strategy, as fully presented in~\citet{Ding2020}, to perform the AGN decomposition.
+We use our previous 2D image modeling strategy, as fully presented in~\citet{Ding2020} and originally based on HST/WFC3 imaging of quasars at $z\sim1.5$, to perform the AGN decomposition.
 We first build a PSF library by searching for all point sources (i.e., stars) in the \jwst\ field of views (FOVs).
 We then perform the fitting of the main quasar target by using the 2D image modeling tool \galight~\citep{Ding2020, Ding2021a} and consider each PSF-star in the library.
 The final PSF will be chosen from the top-ranked fits as described below.